The Scottish Landscape Photographer of the Year

 - Elements introduced or repositioned in the composition. e.g. moving stones, trees etc into a composition.

-Both film and digital images are allowed but your submissions should be submitted in digital jpg format only via the competition website.
-Film images may be submitted from scans of colour transparency, black and white or colour negatives.
-Film images may be processed as per "digital adjustments and processing" section.
+Digital, film, traditional print and alternative process images are allowed but your submissions should be in digital jpg format only via the competition website.
+Film, ttraditional print and alternative process images may be submitted from scans of colour transparency, black and white, colour negative or traditional/alternative pringt.
+All images should be processed as per “digital adjustments and processing” section.

 Digital Adjustments and Processing